Breens-Mbaka/Adanian-Labs-Android-Test/README.md

 <img src="/images/search.png" width="260">

 ### Architecture
-The app is build with MVVM architecture to allow separation of concerns one benefit being allowing our data to not be destroyed over configuration changes
+The app is build with MVVM Design Pattern to allow separation of concerns one benefit being allowing our data to not be destroyed over configuration changes

 ### Caching Strategy